John Panamthottathil: Early life and ministry in India

-Ministry in America and Australia
+Ministry in Australia

-Mar John later moved to the United States to serve in the Latin Roman Catholic Diocese of Nashville before in 2015, When he moved to Australia to serve in the Latin Roman Catholic Archdiocese of Brisbane until 2020.
+John, while he was the Provincial of St. Thomas Province of the C.M.I.
+Congregation, has visited Sacred Heart Church, Lawrenceburg, the Roman Catholic Diocese of Nashville, Tennessee, United States in 2008, and in 2015, he moved to Australia to serve in the Latin Catholic Archdiocese of Brisbane until 2020.
 In Brisbane, He served at an assistant pastor at Cathedral of St Stephen and Saint Bernardine Church, Regents Park and then served at Our Lady and Saint Dympna's Church, Aspley as its parochial pastor.
 While his time serving Latin Congregations, he also served the Syro Malabar community in Australia.

 Return to Ministry in India

 In 2020, He returned to India where he joined the Syro-Malabar Catholic Eparchy of Mananthavady and served as the parish priest of Saint Elias Church, Nirvilpuzha until his appointment as bishop.
 He also served as an English Educator at the Bendictine Ashram, Makkiyad.

-Eparch-elect
+Eparch

-On 14 January 2023, Major Archbishop Mar George Alencherry announced the appointment of Mar John Panamthottahil as the 2nd Eparch of Melbourne after Pope Francis accepted Bishop-Emeritus Mar Bosco Puthur's resignation after he reached the age of 75.
+On 14 January 2023, Major Archbishop George Alencherry announced the appointment of John Panamthottahil as the 2nd Eparch of Melbourne after Pope Francis accepted Bishop Bosco Puthur's resignation after he reached the age of 75.
 Puthur, Alencherry, and Panamthottahil hosted a press conference announcing the appointment after the January meeting of the Synod of Bishops.

+On 31 May 2023, He was installed by Alencherry in the presence of Archbishop of Brisbane Mark Coleridge, Archbishop of Tellichery Joseph Pamplany, and Bishop-Emertius Bosco Puthur at Our Lady Guardian of Plants Chaldean Catholic Church in Campbellfield, Victoria.